AdobeDocs/experience-manager-65.en/help/forms/developing/compressing-decompressing-custom-dsc.md

 Intermediate

-AEM Forms on JEE enables developers to create custom DSC (Document Service Container) to create enriched out of the box features.
+AEM Forms on JEE lets developers create custom ASC (Acrobat Services Container) to create enriched out of the box features.
 Creating such components are pluggable to the AEM Forms on JEE runtime environment and serves the intended purpose.
 This article explains how to create a custom ZIP Service which can be used to compress a list of files into a .zip file and decompress a .zip to a list of documents.

-## Creating a custom DSC component {#create-custom-dsc-component}
+## Creating a custom ASC component {#create-custom-dsc-component}

-Create a custom DSC component with two service operations to compress and decompress list of documents.
-This component uses java.util.zip package for compression and decompression.
-Follow the below steps to create a custom component:
+Create a custom ASC component with two service operations so you can compress and decompress a list of documents.
+This component uses the java.util.zip package for compression and decompression.

+To create a custom ASC component:

 1. Add the adobe-livecycle-client.jar file to the library
 1. Add the required Icons